 Implementing Automation Systems

 When productivity and efficiency are being considered, automation is a word that often comes to mind.

 For many operations, they either have automated systems in place or are looking to integrate automation technology in the future.

-A VRC platform can be equipped with automation features including conveyors, pusher assemblies, and turntable devices.
+A material lift platform can be equipped with automation features including conveyors, pusher assemblies, and turntable devices.
 If you’re interested in these features, be sure to discuss your present and future needs with your CIP sales representative.

 Addressing Employee Safety Concerns

 If material is manually being moved from one level to another by an employee or staff member, the risk of accidents and injuries significantly increases.
 Since materials or products are often moved through ramps or stairs, slips and falls are incredibly common.

 Many companies have chosen to eliminate the risk entirely by installing a VRC or material lift.